How to Hang Heavy Stuff in Hollow Ceilings

 Measure the distance between the hanging attachments, often a ring or just a mounting hole, on the item to be hung.
 If there is only one attachment, skip this step.
 Use the measurements to mark the ceiling where you want to hang the item.
 Place one mark for each hanging attachment, spacing them the same distance as they are on the item.

 Drill a pilot hole into the ceiling at each mark.
 Pilot holes must be large enough to accept the expanding wings on the toggle bolt that unfold against the underside of the drywall.

 Place the ceiling mount attachment where you want to hang the item.
 Line up the holes in the attachment with the pilot holes.

+Insert the end of the screw into the wall until the toggle is inside.
+Once inside, the toggle releases, fanning out on either side of the screw.
+The toggles expand to distribute the item’s weight evenly throughout the anchor instead of pulling on one spot.
+Twist the screw, with the ceiling mount attached, until the mount is secured tight to the ceiling.
 Choose spring toggles that are graded for the weight of the item to be hung and the weight of the ceiling's drywall.
 You can determine the weight of the object using a scale or by checking the manufacturer’s packaging for listed weight.

 - Measuring tape